davletovb/neva/ROBUSTNESS_GAPS.md

 ### 4. Checkpoint and transcript scalability — partial

-- Checkpoint size/resource ceilings and large-state performance benchmarks.
+- This branch adds opt-in checkpoint file-size limits through `save_snapshot(..., max_bytes=N)` and `load_snapshot(..., max_bytes=N)`.
+Snapshot-creation/RAM ceilings and large-state performance benchmarks remain open.
 - Incremental/externalized persistence where justified by measured scale.
 - Support for components currently requiring custom checkpoint hooks.
-- Retention limits for stored conversation state, distinct from request-history trimming.
+- Conversation retention is implemented by merged PR #55: optional `ConversationState(max_turns=N)`, preserved through serialization and restore.
+This is distinct from request-history trimming and does not limit bytes per turn.

 Deep-copy isolation may be expensive at scale; no benchmark establishes its limits yet.